Mae govannen! 1 Well met! The world is wild and windy. Come in, and fill your mind with beautiful things.

 This is where I share my writing.
 I ramble about myths and fairy tales, review the books I’m reading, talk about Tolkien, and share anything else that makes me happy.
 Sometimes I even post poetry and short stories of my own!

 Why “The Glass Hill”?
 At the time that I set up this blog, I was reading Andrew Lang’s fairy books.
-In several tales, a hero must struggle up of a slippery hill of glass to reach the beautiful princess at the top.
-He must climb upwards in spite of fear and suffering if he is to succeed in his quest.
+In several tales, a hero must struggle up a slippery hill of glass to reach the beautiful princess at the top.
+He must climb upwards in spite of fear and pain if he is to succeed in his quest.
 Without the aid of a little magic he could not succeed at all.
-I couldn’t help thinking of our own quest for Truth.
+I couldn’t help thinking of the quest which is placed before all.
 The way is steep and daunting, but His grace will see us through.

 Higher Up and Further In!